Doctorate in Education Leadership

 Building on the tremendous success of USP, HGSE launched the Doctor of Education Leadership (Ed.L.D.) program in Fall 2010.
 The new Ed.L.D.
 Program builds upon the skills, knowledge base, and relationships with school systems and leaders developed in USP.

 "The PELP Summer Institute provides USP alumni with a great opportunity to come back to campus, but in new roles as senior district leaders.
 Having a chance to bring a team to Cambridge to learn and study together, alongside other educational reform leaders from around the country, presents a wonderful, dedicated time for strategic planning and thoughtful tackling of a systemic problem of practice.
 With expert guidance from PELP faculty, district teams are able to return home with greater clarity and coherence about next steps.
-As an HGSE USPer, I appreciate PELP as a valuable support and lever for continuing to build internal capacity that results in raising student achievement outcomes to the next level." - Guadalupe Guerrero, Deputy Superintendent of Instruction, Innovation, & Social Justice, San Francisco Unified School District, USP Cohort XIX
+As an HGSE USPer, I appreciate PELP as a valuable support and lever for continuing to build internal capacity that results in raising student achievement outcomes to the next level." - Guadalupe Guerrero, Superintendent of Portland Public Schools in Portland, Oregon, USP Cohort XIX